PocketRelay/Website/docs/server/reverse-proxy.md

 ## Client Certificate Auth

-> Requires client version v0.2.8 or greater, only supported by the client tool and not yet supported by the plugin client variant
+> Requires client version v0.2.8 or greater for the standalone tool, and version v0.0.4 or later for the asi plugin

 When using a reverse proxy like Nginx you can force clients to provide a client "identity" to authorize using the server.
 This can be helpful if you want to expose your server but only want to allow certain people access to the server.